devops329/devops/instruction/grafanaOnCall/grafanaOnCall.md

     ![Step types](stepTypes.png)

 1.  **Wait** for 5 minutes.
 This will pause for a minute before moving on to the next escalation step.
 1.  **Notify users from on-call schedule** and then specify the **JWT Pizza, JWT Pizza DevOps** schedule.
 Change the notification from **Default** to **Important**.
 This will send out an important level notification to the team member who is on-call.
-Once again this will be your, but this should use your preference important notifications.
+Once again this will be you, but this should use your preference for important notifications.
 1.  **Wait** for 5 minutes.
 1.  **Notify all team members** and then specify **JWT Pizza DevOps**.
 This will send a notification to everyone on your team.
 1.  **Wait** for 5 minutes.
 1.  **Notify users** and specify your name as a user.
 Change the notification from **Default** to **Important**.

 The escalation chain should look something like the following when you are done.
-If this doesn't wake you up when an alert is triggered then I don't think anything will.
+If this doesn't wake you up when an alert is triggered, then I don't think anything will.

 ![Escalation chain](escalationChain.png)